-I decided to create this guide on how to throw an Oktoberfest party at home because, well as we’ve seen in 2020, sometimes we just can’t make it to Munich.
+I decided to create this guide on how to throw an Oktoberfest party at home because, well as we’ve seen the past two years, sometimes we just can’t make it to Munich.
 But that shouldn’t stop anyone from being able to experience the magic that is Oktoberfest. *jazz hands*

 You may not have a giant Ferris wheel and Alpine views in your backyard, hordes of strangers streaming in and out of your front door, or horse-drawn beer carriages parked in your driveway.